SublimeText/Ceedling/README.md

 1. Open a new window in Sublime Text
 1. Open the command palette (Tools > Command Palette) and type `cn`
 1. Select `Minimal` or `Portable`
-1. Enter a path to where project folder location in the panel.\
+1. Enter project folder location in the panel.\
 For example `~/projects/drsurly` will create a project folder `drsurly` within the `projects` folder.\
 `~` expands to the current users home directory.
 1. Hit return/enter.

 The project folder should open in the current window a few seconds later.

-#### Default settings
+#### Default folder setting
-To set a default parent folder for new projects open the Ceedling settings `Preferences >> Package Settings >> Ceedling >> Settings`.
+The default parent folder for new projects is set to `~/` by default.
+To change this open the Ceedling settings `Preferences >> Package Settings >> Ceedling >> Settings`.

-Add the following entry to the file on the right, and update the path, then save.
+Add the following entry to the file on the right, update the path as desired, then save.

 ```JSON
 {
     "default_project_folder": "~/path/to/parent/folder/",